 When will you contact me about my second dose?

 We will contact you approximately 10 days to two weeks after you get your first dose to schedule you for your second dose.
-The email will come from the PrepMod system.
-Your second dose of vaccine is typically due 20 to 27 days after your first dose, please email email@example.com.
+If you haven’t received an email, and it’s been more than 10 days since your first dose, please email email@example.com.

 Can I get my second dose at the Camano clinic if I got my first dose somewhere else?

 NO. This is a change from our earlier plans.
-We are providing three weeks of first-dose Pfizer vaccine, then three weeks of second dose vaccine.
 The state is trying to track first and second doses together, so like many clinics, we are are offering the first and second dose at the same location.
 It makes tracking easier..